WebexCC-SA/LAB-2857/docs/08-connectflow-03-ic.md

 ## Send link to customer

-1. Copy any of the SMS nodes in the flow, copy and paste it, and connect it to the previous **Data Parser** node
+1. Copy any of the SMS nodes in the flow, paste it, and connect it to the previous **Data Parser** node.

 2. Change the **Message** to:
     ```